What is Voltage Division? Voltage Divider Example, Circuit

 Voltage Divider Examples and Applications

-Potentiometer, volume control, series-connected lamps are the common examples of voltage dividers.
+Potentiometers, volume control, and series-connected lamps are common examples of voltage dividers.

 1. Voltage divider is used for voltage step-down purposes.

-2. Voltage divider is used for motor speed control such as electrical fan regulator.
+2. Voltage divider is used for motor speed control such as an electrical fan regulator.

 3. Voltage Dividers are used in LED Chaser Circuits.